 So, how can you validate the ideas sitting in your startup notebook or your product feature backlog without wasting resources?
 By running a smoke test.

-Using this definition, smoke tests address questions like…
+So, using this definition, smoke testing addresses questions like…

 - Does the program run?

 - Does clicking the key functionality do anything?

 Essentially, does everything work as it’s intended to?
 Smoke tests are specifically designed to be run quickly and frequently during the software development stages.

 In the marketing world, smoke test has a similar meaning.
 However, instead of being focused on “does it work properly” like programmers, marketers want to know “will it make me money”.

 Trevor Lohrbeer of Teikametrics and Lab Escape defines a smoke test as…